 Over two billion people currently lack access to safely managed drinking water.
 One of our latest InnovationRCA start-ups, has designed a solution to help these vulnerable communities.
 Deploy Tech co-founded by our 2020 MA/MSc Innovation Design Engineering graduate, Paul Mendieta have developed the first-ever air-deployed, ready-to-use concrete water tank.

 Each Deploy tank can supply communities of up to 2,000 people.
 And with a water capacity of 4,000 litres, they can extinguish almost four football fields of intense fire.

 Paul wants his product to help rural communities fighting wildfires with access to affordable, transportable and sustainable water storage.
-‘This piece of infrastructure was designed for those who are defenseless and yet cannot access life’s most basic need.’
+‘This piece of infrastructure was designed for those who are defenceless and yet cannot access life’s most basic need.’

 Deploy’s patent-pending technology, which uses the material patented by InnovationRCA start-up Concrete Canvas, provides a time and cost-effective water storage for communities in need.
 After manufacturing, the tanks can be folded up and packed away to be relocated anywhere in the world.

 Gravity Sketch are industry leaders in the field of 3D Design.
 They’ve seen a 40% increase in demand for their 3D modelling software over the past year with people working from home and the need for digital collaboration more pressing than ever.

 Their Gravity sketchpad allows users to create 3D drawings in mid-air and on the go using an augmented reality headset and stylus.
 Radio signals track the movement of the stylus using coordinates before these movements are sent to the headset.
 It was first introduced at our 2014 Work in Progress Show.